 The following 11 states prohibit gender identity discrimination in public schools (and in some cases, private schools that receive some state funding): California, Colorado, District of Columbia, Illinois, Iowa, Maine, Minnesota, New Jersey, Oregon, Vermont, and Washington.

-Calculating the percentage of the population of people that are transgender is difficult since surveys that respondents voluntarily take are the only way to collect this data.
+Calculating the percentage of the population of people that identify as transgender is difficult since surveys that respondents voluntarily take are the only way to collect this data.

 In the United States, approximately 0.52% of the adult population identifies as transgender, according to data from 2022.